 Hourly salary rates to hire senior developers from Colombia

-Earlier we have provided you with an overview of average salary rates in the country to give you an understanding of the market and how much you should be ready to spend.
+Earlier, we provided you with an overview of average salary rates in the country to give you an understanding of the market and how much you should be ready to spend.
 However, we have prepared a separate salary rate comparison for senior developers, if you consider hiring one.

 In the first column, you may find rates from local job boards and Talent.com.
 In the second one, we have provided hourly rates of US senior developers based on Glassdoor and Indeed data.
 In the third column, find rates from Colombian vendors from the YouTeam platform if you opt for staff augmentation.